 Transfer any money you normally would’ve spent on these no-spend days into a high-rate savings account.
 You’ll be surprised how quickly three dining-out meals add up, and you’ll earn a great rate while you save the money for spending later in the winter.

-When it is finally time to shop, make sure you use a cashback credit card or one with a 0% APR introductory rate.
-The average credit card interest rate is currently 16.22% APR.
-If you’re thinking of charging most of your holiday spending (let’s say $1,000) to your credit card, the interest charges could quickly add up if you choose to carry a balance.
+When it is finally time to shop, use an introductory rate credit card if you have the option, such as Alliant’s Visa Platinum credit card.
+The average credit card interest rate is currently 22.25% APR.
+If you’re thinking of charging most of your holiday spending (let’s say $1,000) to your credit card, the interest charges could quickly add up if you choose to carry a balance past the first billing cycle.

-A 0% APR introductory rate credit card could give you ample time to pay down your balance interest free, and could even boost your credit score, if used responsibly.
+An introductory rate credit card could give you ample time to pay down your balance interest free, and could even boost your credit score, if used responsibly.
+However, be sure to pay at least the minimum each month!

 with an Alliant high-rate saving account